oconnor663/jacko.io/posts/async_intro.md

 This also doesn't work!
 What we're seeing is that futures don't do any work "in the background".[^tasks] Instead, they do their work when we `.await` them.
 If we `.await` them one-at-a-time, they do their work one-at-a-time.
-Somehow `join_all` was helping us `.await` all of them together.
+But somehow `join_all` lets us `.await` all of them at the same time.

 [^tasks]: "Tasks" are futures that run in the background.
-We'll get to tasks in
+We'll get to those in
     [Part Two].

 [Part Two]: async_tasks.html

-We've built up quite a pile of mysteries here.
-Let's get started solving them.
+Ok, we've got a lot of mysteries here.
+Let's start solving them.

 ---